puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/kubelet-tls-bootstrapping.md

 ### Recognizing client certificates

-This is normal for all client certificate authentication.
+This is typical for all client certificate authentication.
 If not already set, add the `--client-ca-file=FILENAME` flag to the kube-apiserver command to enable client certificate authentication, referencing a certificate authority bundle containing the signing certificate, for example